Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/standard.md

 ### 2.3.
 Certificate Safety

 Certificate Authorities MUST NOT sign certificates directly using their primary certificate.
 Rather, one or multiple intermediary certificate valid for equal or less than one year MUST be used.
-The primary certificate MUST be stored offline and SHOULD be stored in a Hardware Security Module.
+The primary certificate MUST be stored offline and MUST be stored in a Hardware Security Module.

 ## 3. Certificate Structure